bew/adventofcode-2019/README.md

 # Advent of Code 2019

+_First time doing this event!
+I'm excited!_

-This is my attempt at the 2019 edition of [AdventOfCode](https://adventofcode.com/2019), using the [Crystal](https://crystal-lang.org) programming language.
+This repository is my attempt at the 2019 edition of [AdventOfCode](https://adventofcode.com/2019), using the [Crystal](https://crystal-lang.org) programming language.

 This project is also my first time using the [Nix](https://nixos.org/nix/) package manager :tada:.